danishahmad2025/sql-datawarehouse-project/README.md

 Hi there!
 I'm <b>Danish Ekbal Ahmad</b> — an IT student and a passionate learner who loves exploring data, engineering modern solutions, and building projects that solve real-world problems.

 I’m continuously learning, experimenting, and improving to make working with data more enjoyable, insightful, and impactful!

+📝 <b>Feedback & Suggestions</b>

+If you find any mistakes in this project — whether in the code, architecture, explanations, or even the arrangement of the files — please feel free to share your feedback.
+I’m always learning and open to improvements.

+Your suggestions are highly appreciated and will help me grow as a developer.
+Thank you! 🙌